mutantstandard/standard/modifiers/morph.md

 Morph Modifiers work just like skin tone modifiers - they are combined with a base expression to create a modified version of that expression.

-Morph Modifiers are exclusive to Mutant Standard.
+Morph Modifiers are exclusive to Mutant.
 Unlike CMs, there is no analogous type of encoding in the Unicode Standard.